jonnyweatherly/aajonusnet/md/QNA/Q&A Of May 29, 2011.md

 G: They created a product that acts like a ground.
 So, you can either wear it or you can plug it into your house and it grounds the wires from your house.
-I have one that plugs into my wireless and grounds all my wireless networks.
+I have one that plugs into my wireless router and grounds all my wireless networks.

 A: Did you take a Trifield meter and test?